P-p-H-d/mlib/README.md

 Search for the character 'c' in the string from the offset 'start'.
 'start' shall be within the valid ranges of offset of the string.
-'start' is an optionnal argument.
+'start' is an optional argument.
 If it is not present, the default value 0 is used instead.
 This doesn't work if the function is used as function pointer.
 Return the offset of the string where the character is first found,